effektif/admin-docs/docs/update-notes.rst

 		* ``mongorestore -u effektif -p <password> --authenticationDatabase admin --db effektif /path/to/dumps/effektif``
 		* ``mongorestore -u effektif -p <password> --authenticationDatabase admin --db effektif-files /path/to/dumps/effektif-files``

 #.
-Restart Effektif and MongoDB, see chapter :ref:`starting-effektif` for more information.
+Restart Effektif and MongoDB - see :ref:`starting-effektif`.

 Your Effektif system has been updated successfully.
-Now, you should be able to access the Effektif system again via a browser.
+You can now access the Effektif application again via a browser.

-In case, you have been using Robomongo before to access MongoDB, you will have to download the latest version in order to be able to connect to MongoDB 3.2.
+Note: if you use Robomongo to access MongoDB, download the latest version in order to be able to connect to MongoDB 3.2.